 The Pinwheel Portfolio is a lazy portfolio created by Tyler from PortfolioCharts.com.
 He named it such because of its “colorful diversification and familiar symmetry.”
 He also designed the Golden Butterfly Portfolio.
 The Pinwheel Portfolio is probably the most visually appealing lazy portfolio.

-Essentially, the Pinwheel Portfolio uses equal weightings of the 4 assets above, and then overweights (“tilts”) specific asset classes within each one in an attempt to optimize performance and reduce volatility and risk.
-These specific asset classes have historically paid a risk premium.
+Essentially, the Pinwheel Portfolio uses equal weightings of the 4 assets above, and then overweights (“tilts”) specific asset classes within each one in an attempt to optimize performance (greater expected returns) and reduce volatility and risk.
+These specific market segments have historically paid a risk premium.